Madfarm/AWS-sandbox/module1/notes.md

 - the on-demand delivery of IT resources over the internet with pay as you go pricing

 Undifferentiated heavy lifting of IT - AWS philosophy

+## Benefits of Cloud Computing
+Instead of upfront cost you pay only for what you need

+Data centers tend to be more expensive and require more maintenance

+No need to try and predict resource capacity | you can react to your needs

+Massive economies of scale

+Faster development and deployment

+AWS Infrastructure is global